zoheirkaram/ClassGen/README.md

 Simple application to convert a selected database table to class

 - Support Sql Server as database source
-- Convert to C# class
+- Convert to C# and TypeScript class.
+More languages to come
-- New data sources and language support to be added

 #### Dependencies
 - @rvegajr - https://github.com/rvegajr/Pluralize.NET.Core For pluralization/singularazation used when generating class.